Stjepan Ostojić (footballer)

 Stjepan Ostojić (born 7 May 1975) is a Croatian former footballer who played as a midfielder.

 Playing career

 During his professional career he mainly played for Rijeka in Croatia's Prva HNL and for Pomorac.
 He also spent two seasons with Leoben in Austria.

 Managerial career

 Following his retirement from professional football, he became a manager.
 He managed several youth teams on the Arabian Peninsula, Rijeka, as an interim coach, Pomorac and Krk.
 He also worked as an assistant to manager Ivan Jurić at Hellas Verona and Genoa.
+In January 2025, he followed Jurić to Southampton as a fitness coach.